 Alicia is an alumni of Innovate Dance Arts where she began her dance studies at the age of three in Parksville, BC.
 After joining the performing arts program at a young age she fell in love with the art of dance.
 As the passion grew, she auditioned and was accepted into the pre-professional youth dance company, "Helix Dance Theatre”.

 In June 2016, Alicia graduated from high school and wanted to take dance further.
 She then went off to Winnipeg, MB to dive deeper into ballet and contemporary dance in “The Professional Division of The School for Contemporary Dancers”.
 In Winnipeg, she also taught at the Junior Pre-Professional Program at “The School for Contemporary Dancers”.
 In April, 2018 Alicia was accepted into LamonDance - a contemporary training program based out of North Vancouver.
 As of June 2020 she completed the full program at LamonDance.

 Throughout the years of post secondary, Alicia has taught at Innovate Dance Arts, and has assisted workshops with LamonDance and Helix Dance Theatre.
 Growing up, Jenkins knew she wanted nothing but dance.
-Alicia is a young, driven dancer who enjoys inspiring,teaching and moving not only the audience but her fellow dancers as well.
+Alicia is a young, driven dancer and teacher who enjoys inspiring, teaching and moving not only the audience but her fellow dancers as well.

 Primary & Tap Instructor